Do I need to trim my hair?

 First, regular haircuts do not make your hair grow out faster.
 Instead, regular haircuts will prevent your hair from getting split ends or breaking off.
 This makes your hair appear to grow slower because you’re chopping it off every four to six weeks, but you’re only chopping off half the growth or less.

 Second, getting a haircut every four to six weeks will not make your hair grow any faster.
-Your hair grows at the rate it has chosen, and you can’t do anything about that, but you can trim off the dead ends so that your hair appears healthier at all times.
+Your hair grows at the rate it has chosen, and you can’t do really much about it (there are some tips here), but you can trim off the dead ends so that your hair appears healthier at all times.